Acceleration of Ultrahigh Energy Particles from Fast Radio Bursts: Conclusion

-\textit{Conclusion}---FRBs as ultra-relativistic electromagnetic waves, can efficiently accelerate particles to ultra-high energies near their sources, making them potential CR-accelerators.
+FRBs as ultra-relativistic electromagnetic waves near their sources, can efficiently accelerate particles to ultra-high energies, making them potential directly observable messenger-type CR-accelerators.
 It is found that the particle energy increases with the field amplitude $a_0$ and decreases with the plasma density $N_0$.
-Two distinct ion acceleration regimes have been identified, wakefield and piston, each exhibiting different energy scalings.
+Two distinct ion acceleration regimes have been identified, i.e., the wakefield and piston regimes, each exhibiting different energy scalings.
 These acceleration mechanisms are also beneficial for understanding the interactions between ultra-relativistic electromagnetic pulses and plasmas in the universe \cite{RN24} and future exawatt laser facilities \cite{RN41}.
-The energies of accelerated particles can cover the entire cosmic ray spectrum ($10^9 \sim 10^{20}$ eV) and a power-law distribution with an index near -3 naturally emerges as the burst diffuses outward.
-Additionally, the particle energy show a power-law dependence on both the mass number and the charge number according to Eq.$\,$(\ref{equ:equ12}).
+The energies of accelerated particles can cover the entire cosmic ray spectrum ($10^9 \sim 10^{20}$ eV) and a power-law distribution with an index close to the CR spectrum naturally emerges as the burst expands outward.
+Additionally, the particle energy show a power-law dependence on both the mass number and the charge number.
 This acceleration is more robust than DSA \cite{RN13} in two aspects: particles can be accelerated directly by the FRB pulse from rest to relativistic speeds, i.e., no injection problem.
 Once accelerated, the plasma sheets propagate ahead of the burst and no longer influence subsequent acceleration.

-FRBs are the first potential directly observable messenger-type accelerators.
-Active repeating sources produce bursts with similar luminosity \cite{RN42,RN43} and can also repeatedly emit CRs with similar energy spectra and composition.
-These repeating bursts offer an opportunity to study CRs, particularly UHECRs, and provide insights into the local environments of FRBs.
-Joint observation of FRBs, CRs and their possible counterparts, such as gamma rays, neutrinos, and gravitational waves, may help us understand these high-energy astrophysical phenomena.
-This multi-messenger approach could also serve as a unique tool for probing cosmic structures, including interstellar magnetic fields, dark matter, dark energy, and for testing fundamental physics like the weak equivalence principle, Lorentz invariance, and physics beyond the standard model \cite{RN5,RN44}.
+Detecting these possible high-energy counterparts of FRBs enables deeper insights into their origins and promotes the development of multi-messenger astronomy.